Consumers hesitant about travel as Covid-19 restrictions ease

 Half of Irish consumers said they were concerned for their physical wellbeing, with 28 per cent reporting a rise in anxiety from the previous week.

-While 64 per cent of people said they would limit use of public transport in the next three months, 54 per cent were also planning on cutting down on their use of ride hailing.
+While 64 per cent of people said they would limit their use of public transport in the next three months, 54 per cent were also planning on cutting down on their use of taxis.

 Some 36 per cent were more concerned about losing their job, while 24 per cent have concerns about meeting upcoming bills.
-Some 65 per cent are were concerned about the health of their family and friends.
+The majority of respondents – 65 per cent – were concerned about the health of their family and friends.

 The Deloitte State of the Consumer Tracker is a bi-weekly a longitudinal study following the attitudes of consumers in the wake of the Covid-19 pandemic.
-The survey of 1,000 consumers was carried out between May 12th and 16th, just before the restrictions put in place to try to slow the spread of the virus began to lift.
+The survey of 1,000 consumers was carried out between May 12th and 16th, just before restrictions that had been put in place to try to slow the spread of the virus began to lift.